map583-2019/AgeEstimation/README.md

 ![alt text](https://github.com/map583-2019/AgeEstimation/blob/master/pictures/cropped_dataset_distribution.png)

+The data is not very vlean.
+I removed the image files with no pixels and images with negative age label.
+Images in the dataset still have deficits such as <br>
+  the labeled age could be appararently not correct, <br The face may be very small in the image.

 ### Results
 On my cropped dataset, SimpleCNN-KLDivLoss version, VGG16-KLDivLoss version and VGG16-soft-cross-entropy version failed to converge during training.